 Carmen Krause: Dr Friehmelt, before entering academia you had 15 years of cabin interiors industry experience and gained many aerospace qualifications.
 You have been working for many years for Recaro, where you were in charge of product management and later in management functions in the U.S. and South Africa.
 Could you share more details of your vision for the cabin interiors industry?

 Dr Holger Friehmelt: I think most of us remember their first flight with parents to a holiday location.
 Comparing the lasting impression from my first flight on a BAC 1-11 with the standard of flying and the cabin experience today, one can clearly pick up the advances our industry has achieved.
-I have been fortunate enough to be part of this aviation family in the past and I promise you, the next years will be at least as exiting in terms of new developments as the past years have been.
+I have been fortunate enough to be part of this aviation family in the past and I promise you, the next years will be at least as exciting in terms of new developments as the past years have been.
 And the visions of new mobility solutions are not long term future plans but they are just around the corner.

 Dr Holger Friehmelt: There is always the challenging counter-balance between the different stakeholders involved.
 In a very simplified manner: Customers want comfort and most important of that: living space, airlines have to generate revenue and profit and thus cannot afford too much weight, and aircraft manufacturers hate too many too individual solutions onboard their aircraft (making certification and maintenance very complicated sometimes).